hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 You’re not claiming correctness — you’re claiming authorship of intent.

+⚡ 30-Second Implementation Checklist Create Directory: Ensure /.well-known/ exists on your server.

+1. Deploy Stack: Upload the stack file (JSON-LD) pointing to your anchors.

+2. Define Anchors: Create minimal JSON-LD files for /type, /entity, /url, /canonical, and /sitemap.

+3. Test: Ensure https://yourdomain.com/.well-known/stack resolves via HTTPS.

+HESS is to meaning what DNS is to location: decentralized, permissionless, and designed to reduce “hallucination at the root” by pinning semantic intent before crawling or inference.

+🏁 30-Second Verification If you have already created your https://yourdomain.com/.well-known/stack, you can verify your "First Hop" readiness with these two checks:

+Header Check: Does /https://yourdomain.com/.well-known/stack return Content-Type: application/ld+json?

+Pointer Check: Do the dfh:anchors object in your stack file resolve to absolute HTTPS URLs?

 If a competitor establishes the semantic root for a topic (e.g., “Best Espresso Machines”), any content published afterward is interpreted relative to that root definition.
 Subsequent content functions as opinion or commentary rather than authorship.